LangzeL/GD/Weekly Meeting Notes/W4 IT P meeting1.md

 This will let users input keywords to search for specific content on the website.

-需要考虑的 如何table连接url //react route dom
+require consideration how to connect table with url //react route dom

-前端如何连接后台
+frontend connection to backend